-Working abroad sounds like an adventure to many people.
-However, job search in the Netherlands requires more than just the obvious Netherlands CV writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to get the Netherlands jobs.
+Work abroad sounds like an adventure to many people.
+However, job search in Netherlands requires more than just the obvious Netherlands CV with Netherlands cover letter writing and translation, it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you decided to find the jobs in Netherlands.

 Time: GMT + 1 (GMT + 2 from last Sunday in March to last Sunday in October).

 Telephone country code: 31

 Internet country code: .nl